 Are you ready for some football?
 Top 21 football games of NFL 2021

-HOUSTON, May 12, 2021 — Question: What do gas shortages, the war in the Middle East, and other domestic and foreign policy problems all have in common?
-Answer: None of them have anything to do with football.
+Are you ready for some football?
+Top 21 NFL 2021 football games

-With that, here are the top 21 football games of the 2021 NFL season.
+Without further ado, here are the top 21 football games of upcoming 2021 NFL season.

 1) Week 1: Pittsburgh Steelers at Buffalo Bills —